I wish I could say I follow SIMPLE perfectly every day.

 Sometimes I can start earlier if my husband is doing daycare drop off.

-But when I’m doing it, my morning is already spoken for.
+But when it’s my turn… my morning is already spoken for.

 And my daughter’s hair.